 That’s the question that got me to write this article.
 See, I don’t need to be convinced about the conversion power of font size.

 But I needed to write a great article that would answer all your questions.
 No need for me to write that article because someone (D. Bnonn Tennant) has already done it.
 And he did it in 2011.
-The article is linked lower on the page, but here were the key takeaways for me:
+The article is linked lower on the page, but here are the key takeaways:

 - 16-pixel font size is about what you’d find in a book if you factored for reading distance.
 We keep books quite close to our eyes.
 If you adjusted the distance to match the distance from our screens you’ll end up with about 16 pixels.

 - The harder your text is to read, the less of it will get read .
-If your an e-commerce business this is a big problem.
+If you are an e-commerce business, this is a big problem for you.

 - At age 40, only half the light gets through to the retina as it did at age 20.
 For 60-year-olds, it’s just 20%.

 - Some people might protest by saying, “but users can zoom”.
 The article has a great response:

 Not so.
 The users who will most need to adjust their settings usually don’t know how.
 And the users who do… well, they’ll probably just take the easier path by hitting the “Back” button.